MSc/Postgraduate Diploma/Postgraduate Certificate Human Resource Management

 We have long-established links with the CIPD and share their aim of championing better work and better working lives.
 Our courses lead to associate CIPD membership and satisfy the core knowledge and core behaviours standards of the new Profession Map.
 CIPD student membership comes free with the full-time and international courses.

 The Human Resource Management Masters is designed, above all, to target the needs of practitioners, with education that is intellectually stretching, practically relevant and up-to-the-minute.
 A particular feature is the personal interest we take in your development.
 Using people analytic tools, behaviour development workshops and a range of practical activities, we'll profile your unique attributes, develop your strengths and offer extensive feedback on your progress throughout.
 Our mentoring programme offers every student a personal link to a local HR professional who will discuss your progress with you and help you to relate the content of the course to practice.

 Preparing for employment

-Our intensive programme prepares you to contribute immediately in an entry level HR role, or (if you are already employed within the field) to take your career to a more senior level.
+Our intensive course prepares you to contribute immediately in an entry level people profession role, or (if you're already employed within the field) to take your career to a more senior level.
 Recent employers include Avon and Somerset Constabulary, British American Tobacco, Barclays Bank, Colgate Palmolive, Deloitte, KPMG, L'Oréal (Paris), the National Health Service, Nestlé, and Towers Watson plc.
 Local employers approach us directly to fill HR vacancies.

 We arrange a six-week placement for full-time students in a local organisation between June and July.
 Here, you'll investigate a live HR issue for the purpose of your dissertation research.
 This challenging project develops research, consultancy, influencing and practical problem-solving skills.
 Your workplace supervisor and research tutor will guide you towards a viable, creative and business-focused solution.

 Watch: The learning and teaching experience

-The course is ideal if you are looking to change career or want a professional qualification that will help you resume working after a break.
-Contact programme leader Professor Sue Durbin for more details.
+This course is ideal if you are looking to change career or want a professional qualification that will help you resume working after a break.
+Contact Programme Leader Dr Sarah-Louise Weller for more details.

 Option to study for a Postgraduate Diploma instead